 If KAKMA is not present in the AAnF, the AAnF shall continue with step 6 with an error response.

-3. Once receving the request from the AF, if the AAnF determines this specific AF needs GPSI, according to its local policy, the AAnF sends a Nudm_SDM_Get Request to the UDM to fetch the GPSI of the UE.
+3. Once receiving the request from the AF, if the AAnF determines this specific AF needs GPSI, according to its local policy, the AAnF sends a Nudm_SDM_Get Request to the UDM to fetch the GPSI of the UE.
 If the specific AF does not need GPSI, the AAnF shall continue with step 5.

 4. The UDM responds with the GPSI of the UE.
 The AAnF shall store the received GPSI as part of UE’s AKMA context.

+5. Once receiving the request from the AF, the AAnF shall send a Nudm_EventExposure_Subscribe request to UDM with SUPI/GPSI to request the RoamingStatusReport from the UDM.

+6. The UDM shall send the Nudm_EventExposure_Subscribe response to the AAnF with the information of roaming status.

+NOTE: Later on, when the roaming status changes, the UDM also sends a notification to the AAnF about the updated roaming information.

-5. The AAnF derives the AKMA Application Key (KAF) from KAKMA if it does not already have KAF.
+7. Once the AAnF receives the roaming status from the UDM, it checks the local policy and determines whether to provide service to the UE.
+If yes, the AAnF derives the AKMA Application Key (KAF) from KAKMA if it does not already have KAF.
+The AAnF shall store the KAF expiration time as part of UE’s AKMA context.

+When UE is dual registered, the UE is treated as roaming if at least one of the serving PLMNs indicates the UE is roaming.

 The key derivation of KAF shall be performed as specified in Annex A.4.

-6. The AAnF sends Naanf_AKMA_ApplicationKey_Get response to the AF with SUPI/GPSI, KAF and the KAF expiration time.
+8. If the AAnF determines to provide AKMA service to the UE, the AAnF sends Naanf_AKMA_ApplicationKey_Get response to the AF with SUPI/GPSI, KAF and the KAF expiration time.
 Whether to send SUPI or GPSI is determined by AAnF based on the local policy.
+If the AAnF finds that roaming is not allowed, it shall respond the AF containing a failure indication that roaming is not allowed.

-7. The AF sends the Application Session Establishment Response to the UE.
-If the information in step 6 indicates failure of AKMA key request, the AF shall reject the Application Session Establishment by including a failure cause.
+9. The AF sends the Application Session Establishment Response to the UE.
+If the information in step 8 indicates failure of AKMA key request, the AF shall reject the Application Session Establishment by including a failure cause.
 Afterwards, UE may trigger a new Application Session Establishment request with the latest A-KID to the AKMA AF.